 As such, the following inquiry seems reasonable: Why aren’t brands sending cease and desist letters – letters sent to alleged wrongdoers describing the alleged misconduct, demanding that the alleged misconduct be stopped, and providing notice that legal action may and will be taken if the conduct in question continues – to sites like Romwe and getting the infringing goods removed?
-In truth, brands are probably doing that repeatedly, and have been likely been ignored, as such threats of litigation do not tend to deter the operators of such websites, which are based entirely on the sale of low cost copies.
+In truth, brands are probably doing that repeatedly, and have likely been ignored.
+It goes without saying that such threats of litigation do not tend to deter the operators of these companies as they are based entirely on the sale of low cost copies.

 How else do Chinese sites like Romwe continue to get away with such blatant infringement?
 Well, consider their home turf.
 Enforcing intellectual property rights in China is notoriously difficult and expensive, and native website operators know this.
 In theory, enforcement should be easier and less costly.
 China is a signatory to the Paris Convention, under which a person from a signatory state can apply for a trademark in another signatory state (in this case, China) and will be given the same enforcement rights as if they were a national of that country.

-China is also a signatory to the Berne Convention, which means that China recognises the copyright of “authors” (this term includes designers, artists, etc.) from other signatories in the same way they as they recognize the copyright created by their own nationals.
+China is also a signatory to the Berne Convention, which means that China recognizes the copyright of “authors” (this term includes designers, artists, etc.) from other signatories in the same way they as they recognize the copyright created by their own nationals.
 In Europe, articles of clothing are protected by unregistered design rights, which protect the shape and configuration of a garment.
-China has a system for the protection of design patents but these must be registered to gain protection – a cost not attractive to fashion brands who will have moved on to showing a new season by the time such protection is granted for a single garment.
+Whereas China has a system for the protection of design patents, but these must be registered to gain protection – a cost not attractive to fashion brands who will have moved on to showing a new season by the time patent protection is granted for a single garment.

-Litigation is expensive and the cost of litigating in a foreign jurisdiction even more so, and even if any of the aforementioned brands were to file suit against the owners of Romwe, the chances that the defendants would be able to be identified and that they would appear in court are extremely unlikely.
-We know this given the very strong pattern of behavior in similar cases, almost all of which are resolved by way of default judgements, after the defendants fail to respond to any notifications of the lawsuit or appear in court.
+Litigation is expensive and the cost of litigating in a foreign jurisdiction is even more so.
+Even if any of the aforementioned brands were to file suit against the owners of Romwe, the chances that the defendants are identifiable and would appear in court are extremely unlikely.
+We know this given the very strong pattern of behavior in similar cases, almost all of which are resolved by way of default judgments, after the defendants fail to respond to any notifications of the lawsuit or appear in court.

-With this in mind, one of the most effective ways to deal with an infringing website like Romwe is through legal action, either by way of administrative action or civil litigation.
+With this in mind, one of the most effective ways to deal with an infringing website like Romwe is through legal action in China, either by way of administrative action or civil litigation.

-Administrative action is where the rights holder goes to a local government agency, which operates as a quasi-judicial organisation.
-The rights holder must complain to the government agency, and if the agency is satisfied that the complaint is valid, it will investigate.
+Administrative action is where the rights holder goes to a local government agency, which operates as a quasi-judicial organization.
+The rights holder must complain to the government agency, and if the agency approves the complaint as valid, it will investigate.
 The government agency then has the power to issue an injunction to stop the infringement but does not have the power to award damages.
 This is generally a less attractive option for fashion rights holders as the administrative authorities’ power in relation to enforcing copyright infringement is not clear cut.

 Thus, for many fashion brands, the cost involved with protecting their IP in China outweighs the reward.
 Commercially, many brands would rather focus their efforts on cleaning up websites such as Alibaba and Taobao, who are also more likely to comply to infringement notices.
 Sadly, until the Chinese legal system allows for easier enforcement of intellectual property rights, websites like Romwe will continue to shamelessly copy.